destroyedlolo/Domestik/TaHomaZigbee/ReadMe.md

 - Install **TaHomaCtl**.
 - Enable developer mode on the TaHoma hub, ensuring you apply the bearer code.
 - Discover your gateway.

+# Configure Marcel to retrieve the probe's figures

+# Create database dedicated tables

+# Configure Majordome to feed the database

+# Get the result in Grafana